ballerina-platform/module-ballerinax-kafka/docs/spec/spec.md

     SecurityProtocol securityProtocol = PROTOCOL_PLAINTEXT;
 |};
 ```
-A `ConsumerRecord` corresponds to a message and other metadata that is received from the Kafka server.
+A `kafka:ConsumerRecord` corresponds to a message and other metadata that is received from the Kafka server.
 ```ballerina
 public type ConsumerRecord record {|
     byte[] key?;